Department of Communication and Theatre Arts

 Communication & Theatre Facilities

-Barnett Hall is home to Truman’s Communication facilities.
-Discover resources for real-life experiences including radio and television studios, Multimedia News Center, and the Student Media Center.
-The Theatre Program's facilities in Ophelia Parrish feature the 240-seat Severens Theater and the Black Box Theater that seats 100 in a variety of configurations.
+Truman's Communication facilities offer resources for real-life experiences including radio and television studios, Multimedia News Center, and the Student Media Center.
+The Theatre program resides in Ophelia Parrish and houses the 240-seat Severens Theater and the Black Box Theater that seats 100 in a variety of configurations.
 Students learn theatrical crafts in our scenic studio, costume studio, acting lab, design lab, dressing rooms, make-up room, and green room

 Truman Theatre in Action